My name is John Rains, and much of what you need to know about this site is posted on the About the Project page. This is about the person, me.

 As life unfolded, I found solace in physical activities like racquetball and aerobics, leveraging these pursuits to navigate personal struggles.
 Embracing my identity as an introvert with Asperger’s, I channeled my inner strength to overcome obstacles and thrive in both my career and personal life.
 Along this journey, I met my second wife and embarked on new professional endeavors, moving in to leadership roles within the Automated Scoring Division at AMF Bowling, and culminating in yet another diversification with Circuit City Stores, heading their automation in 19 distribution warehouses.

-Each chapter of my life has woven together a tapestry of experiences that have shaped me into the person I am today—a testament to resilience, adaptability, and the pursuit of excellence.”
+Each chapter of my life has woven together a tapestry of experiences that have shaped me into the person I am today—a testament to resilience, adaptability, and the “pursuit of excellence.”
 And then, my life in the church as a Pentecostal minister.

 I suppose I’m still hanging on 🙂, despite some close calls.
-In the photo, you see me a few weeks before heading to America, standing with my younger sister, Eileen, whom I catch up with on Skype every other Monday.
+In this photo, you see me a few weeks before heading to America, standing with my younger sister, Eileen, whom I catch up with on Skype every other Monday.
 The camera slung over my shoulder is a Zenit-E, a Soviet-manufactured camera known for its Leica-based shutter mechanism and Zeiss-based lens – my inaugural SLR camera.
 While in Rochester, I made the switch to Canon and have remained loyal to the brand ever since.
 If you glance at my collection, you’ll notice the evolution.

 I’ve omitted details about my years as a musician, the struggles with heroin in the ’60s, and the pivotal moment when I had to choose between a life consumed by drugs as a musician or a path as an engineer.
 You’re aware of the choice I made, but what you might not know is how I distanced myself entirely from music.
 It wasn’t until my involvement in prison ministry nearly three decades later that I rediscovered my passion for music.
 I started playing and singing contemporary Christian songs.
 Though I still strive to continue, the onset of arthritis in my left hand poses a challenge.